-Compile or link multithreaded programs, in combination with the threads library described in chapter 24.
-What this option actually does is select a special, thread-safe version of the standard library.
+Compile or link multithreaded programs, in combination with the system threads library described in chapter 24.

 -unsafe

 Turn bound checking off on array and string accesses (the v.(i) and s.[i] constructs).
 Programs compiled with -unsafe are therefore faster, but unsafe: anything can happen if the program accesses an array or string outside of its bounds.